Reducing CO2 emissions from vans

 Vans ('light commercial vehicles') account for around 12% of the EU market for light-duty vehicles.

-As part of the strategy to reduce CO2 emissions from light-duty vehicles, in 2011 the EU adopted legislation setting CO2 emission targets for new vans sold on the European market.
-This has subsequently been extended to cover the period to 2020.
+EU legislation sets CO2 emission targets for new vans sold on the European market.
 The law is similar to that for new cars.

 In terms of fuel consumption, the target corresponds to about 6.6 l/100 km of diesel.